Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 \paragraph{Results and discussion} Consistent with the \shortname and a rich-get-richer effect, Figure \ref{fig:loss_curves} (bottom, dotted lines) shows a larger slope in the curve plotting PGD steps vs. $K$ as the base model becomes more robust.
 In other words, inference compute increases the difficulty (number of steps needed) of the PGD attack faster if the model's base robustness increases.
 These trends are also reflected in the PGD attacker's loss curves shown in Figure \ref{fig:loss_curves} (top left), where we see that increasing inference compute has little effect on the loss at a given PGD step unless the base model is initially robust.
+Appendix \ref{app:k_scaling} demonstrates that this pattern holds for several variants of our experiment setup.

 \begin{conclusionbox} \textbf{Does Inference-Compute Scaling Benefit Models Equally?} No, per the \shortname, inference-compute scaling benefits robustness more when the model is initially more robust. \end{conclusionbox}